12 Best laptops for Affinity Designer 2 in 2023

 Can I run Affinity Designer 2 on a budget laptop?

-What display features are important for using Affinity Designer 2 on a laptop?
+Can I use Affinity Designer 2 on a touchscreen laptop?

-How to choose a laptop for Affinity Designer 2?
+What are the recommended laptop brands for Affinity Designer 2?

 6 Best Laptops for Affinity Designer 2